-Residents of a small backwoods community summons the murdeeous demon of vengeance himself for revenge against a local mortician who wronged there deceased love ones, while a town physician seeks to kill those involved in it's summoning.
+Residents of a small backwoods community summon the murderous demon of vengeance himself for revenge against a local mortician who wronged their deceased love ones, while a town physician seeks to kill those involved in its summoning.

 The Candyman moves on to New Orleans and starts his horrific murders once more.
 This time, his intended victim is a school teacher.
 Her father was killed by the Candyman, and brother wrongly accused of the murdersWritten by

 11 of 15 people found this review helpful.